Doctor of Philosophy in Aerospace Engineering

 The comprehensive examination is made up of two parts.
 The first part must consist of a written research proposal outlining in some detail the work to be done for the dissertation.
-The second part is an oral examination in which she or he must defend the research plans and demonstrate competence in her or his particular and related areas.
+The second part is an oral examination in which they must defend the research plans and demonstrate competence in their particular and related areas.
 Upon passing the comprehensive oral examination the aspirant becomes a candidate for the AE Ph.D. degree.
 The dissertation committee directs preparation of the approved dissertation topic and research.
 The candidate now completes the dissertation work or research and writes the dissertation.
 The dissertation must contain an original contribution made by the candidate to the field.
 In addition, a comprehensive review of the pertinent literature must be included.
 This dissertation must be approved by the candidate's dissertation committee.
 A formal oral and public defense of the dissertation is required before the candidate’s committee, any other interested members of the Graduate Faculty, and the general public.
 Candidates for the Ph.D. must also satisfy the university’s general requirements for the degree.

 To be awarded the Ph.D. degree a student must:

 1. Complete all course work with a 3.0.
 Grades of D and F are not allowed.